 what is a barrister?

 In New South Wales, there are two main types of lawyers – barristers and solicitors.
 Barristers specialise in court work and advice.
-Their independence is vital to our system of justice.
-It ensures legal representation for everyone, without fear or favour.
-Barristers cannot form any business association with partners which might compromise, or even appear to compromise, that independence.
+Barristers cannot form any business association with partners which might compromise, or even appear to compromise, their independence.
 Nor are they tied to any particular client.
 A barrister can appear for a company or the government one day and against it the next.

 What is a senior counsel?

-Senior counsel are barristers of seniority and eminence.
-They appear as advocates at trial or on appeal and advise in particularly complex or difficult cases.
+Senior counsel are barristers who work on particularly complex or difficult cases.
 Prior to 1993 in New South Wales such barristers were known as a QC or queen's counsel.

 Dispute Resolution (ADR)